Maki Mirage: The History, "Capricious" Loyalties and Difficulties of Conducting Soviet Espionage in Manchuria

-However, tactically, (Operation) Maki Mirage was a clear advancement over previous operations.
+However, tactically, (Operation) Maki Mirage was a clear advancement over previous operations with two sets of agent-officers ready to be deployed (the "Russians" or the East Asians).
 The Japanese had the Soviet agents on Manchukuo soil spotted, tailed and covered.
 At least some of the sigint (such as radio) was traced and intercepted.
 Whether these communications were interpreted and or deciphered correctly is a different issue.
 The larger question remains, "How were the Soviets able to undertake their 'special tasks' of assassinations, bombings, spying, and other acts of diversion, wrecking and political intrigue when almost all of the 'bases' were covered?"
-The Soviets were able to pull off their operations and attacks on foreign soil despite their rezidentura and all of its agent-officers and their various forms of communication being known, intercepted/exposed and covered.
-This page explains "how" and "why."
-It's not because of human diversity, but human diversity with applicable skills (the foundation was high intelligence and then people of dual or triple cultural backgrounds, identities and linguistic abilities).
-Many of the "Russian" agents reportedly reportedly spoke four, five and six languages, but Chang's interviews with some of the East Asians agent-officers revealed that these agents simply spoke a smattering of pidgin Chinese, Korean or Japanese, which could not pass as being fully conversant in that language (versus knowing various registers of a language: street, informal, formal, academic, business, technical, etc. and knowing when and which register is being spoken/used).
-Take for instance, this question, "how many agents spoke Chinese or Japanese versus how many agents claimed that they spoke Chinese or Japanese?"
-At best, for most agents, except those raised in Manchuria by (e.g.) a Chinese amah or with a retinue of servants and household staff, most knew what would be considered "kitchen" Chinese at best compared with native speakers.
+The Soviets were able to pull off their operations and attacks on foreign soil because of two sets of agents ready for use in Operation Maki Mirage (1920s to 1940s) which were their "Russians" (Jews, Russians, Ukrainians, Cossacks, Poles, Armenians, Georgians, mixed Slav-European, etc.) and their East Asians (Koreans and Chinese and interestingly, Chinese students studying in the USSR).
+This page explains the "how" and the "why."
+It's not simply because of human diversity, but "human diversity with applicable skills" (the foundation was high intelligence and then people of dual or triple cultural backgrounds, identities and linguistic abilities).
+Many of the "Russian" agents reportedly spoke four, five and six languages, but Chang's interviews with some of the East Asians agent-officers revealed that some of these agents (the "Russians") simply spoke a smattering of pidgin Chinese, Korean or Japanese, which could not pass as being fully conversant in that language (versus knowing various registers of a language: street, informal, formal, academic, business, technical, etc. and knowing when and which register is being spoken/used).
+Take for instance, this question, "how many of the Russian agents spoke Chinese or Japanese versus how many claimed that they spoke Chinese or Japanese?"
+At best, for most agents, except those raised in Manchuria by (e.g.) a Chinese amah or with a retinue of servants and household staff, most knew what would be considered "kitchen" Chinese compared with native speakers.
+There were also those whose pronunciation of the East Asian languages was not understandable or up to par.
+There were some who could not adapt despite being polyglots in European languages.
+Those who were really polyglots and completely fluent in the said foreign languages were in the vast minority (versus padding the abilities of Soviet agentura).